UzaifaSiddiqui/UzaifaSiddiqui/README.md

     "Bachelor in Computer Science 2020-24(Ubit -> University of Karachi)",

+Company:

-Company: Intern at Data World
+    "Intern at Data World"

 Fields-Of-Interests: